lueschem/lueschem.github.io/_posts/2017-12-14-A-new-Approach-to-Operating-System-Image-Creation.md

 sudo edi -v image create pi3-stretch-arm64.yml
 ```

-The resulting image can be copied to a SD card (here /dev/mmcblk0)
+The resulting image can be copied to an *unmounted* SD card (here /dev/mmcblk0)
 using the following command:

 | Important Note |